-Spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular and close to winning a job he has wanted for decades
+Initially spurned by his own party, mocked by his opponent, Joe Biden has emerged more popular as he closes in on a job he has wanted for decades

 Biden’s positioning carried risk, not the least in the Democratic primaries.
 He was not the candidate riding the left’s energy and vowing to start a revolution like his chief rival, Sen. Bernie Sanders (I-Vt.), or the one who would make history like his former partner, Barack Obama, or the several female candidates Biden vanquished this year, including eventual running mate Sen. Kamala D. Harris (D-Calif.).
 His wife, Jill Biden, regularly pitches her husband’s ticket by promising that under a Biden administration Americans will be able to read the newspaper and not get upset.

-As the campaign reaches its final stretch, Biden’s campaign and his allies have cast him more and more as an empathetic grandfatherly figure, one who his opponents derisively compared to Mister Rogers.
+As the race reaches its final stretch, Biden’s campaign and his allies have cast him more and more as an empathetic grandfatherly figure, one who his opponents derisively compared to Mister Rogers.
 When a Trump campaign official made the comparison during a Biden town hall, Biden and his campaign welcomed it.

-“A few weeks ago, I spoke to Mr. Rogers’ wife Joanne when I was in her neighborhood in Pittsburgh.
+“A few weeks ago, I spoke to Mr. Rogers’s wife Joanne when I was in her neighborhood in Pittsburgh.
 It was a great conversation,” Biden wrote on Twitter.
 “Friendship, empathy, kindness, and compassion — I think we could all learn a thing or two from her and her husband’s example.”

 Biden has benefited from his upswing in personal popularity.
 A Fox News survey this month had Biden with a net positive favorability rating of 16 points — with 57 viewing him favorability and 41 viewing him unfavorably — compared with negative 10 points for Trump.

 By any number of polls, that made him far more popular than Clinton was four years ago — giving Biden a cushion Democrats did not have in 2016.
-At the end of the 2016 campaign, Clinton was viewed unfavorably by 52 percent of Americans, according to a Gallup survey, which was the second worst in history behind Trump, who was viewed unfavorably by 61 percent.
+At the end of the 2016 campaign, Clinton was viewed unfavorably by 52 percent of Americans, according to a Gallup survey, which was the second-worst in history behind Trump, who was viewed unfavorably by 61 percent.

 “I didn’t realize until after the votes were counted that a lot of people did not like her,” said former North Carolina governor Jim Hunt, a Democrat who supports Biden.
 “They just didn’t like her.
 A lot of women.
 A lot of White women.
 And Blacks weren’t enthusiastic about the ticket.”

 “That’s different now,” Hunt continued.
-“There’s not anybody who doesn’t like ol’ Biden … Maybe they don’t love him, but they like him.”
+“There’s not anybody who doesn’t like ol’ Biden. . . .
+Maybe they don’t love him, but they like him.”

-The contrast with Trump has fueled another necessity — keeping his party united around him or at least united around opposition to the president.
+The contrast with Trump has fueled another necessity — keeping his party united around him, or at least united around opposition to the president.
 The major intraparty fights that were on full display four years ago have receded, which his campaign credits in part to Biden’s personal relationship with Sanders.

 “They say in life timing is everything.
 This is the perfect time for Joe Biden to be running for president, as himself,” said Ted Kaufman, who has been one of Biden’s closest advisers dating back to his first Senate race in 1972.
 “That’s what wins people over.
 That’s who he is.
 What makes it more powerful in this race is it happens to be the total opposite of President Trump.
 So the contrast is really, really stark.”

 “He is the total opposite of President Trump.
 That’s his message,” Kaufman said.
-“All the things he’s been known as for years — concern about family, concern about religion, about being honest with people reaching out to people — all go back to 1972.
+“All the things he’s been known as for years — concern about family, concern about religion, about being honest with people, reaching out to people — all go back to 1972.
 He’s had this constant optimism.”

-But while shared animosity toward Trump has allowed Democrats to paper over very real policy differences between the party’s wings, those disputes are likely to flare anew, should he win.
+But while shared animosity toward Trump has allowed Democrats to paper over very real policy differences between the party’s wings, those disputes are likely to flare anew should he win.
 All sides expect fights over health care and climate policy, and disagreements over court restructuring and infrastructure spending.

 “We have got to win this election,” Murphy said.
 “Let’s worry about differences after the election; let’s not litigate them before the election.
 There are proud factions, folks proud of their principals in our party.
 But everybody — everybody — is checking that at the door right now.
-They are doing everything they can to get this guy elected … Will there be debates post-election?
+They are doing everything they can to get this guy elected. . . .
+Will there be debates post-election?
 Yes.”

 As the election verdict nears, this campaign increasingly echoes Biden’s past efforts, whether his seven successful Senate races or his two failed presidential attempts.
-The sons who defined Biden’s first entry into big time politics — he was sworn in as a senator at their hospital beds, after a car crash that killed his first wife and daughter — are still central to his campaign nearly half a century later.
+The sons who defined Biden’s first entry into big-time politics — he was sworn in as a senator at their hospital beds, after a car crash that killed his first wife and daughter — are still central to his campaign nearly half a century later.
 His late son Beau, who died of brain cancer in 2015, remains his father’s stated inspiration.
 His son Hunter has made almost no public appearances on behalf of his father but has become the face of Trump’s attempt to cast the Bidens as a family willing to trade political influence for personal profit.
 Biden’s emotional response to Trump’s mockery of his son made it one of the key moments of the first debate.

 The Trump campaign has pointed to emails Hunter Biden purportedly exchanged with business partners at a Ukrainian gas company, including one in which a colleague thanked Hunter for “an opportunity” to meet his father.
 The Biden campaign said the vice president’s schedule indicated no such meeting took place.